ferrous-systems/rust-exercises/exercise-book/src/iterators.md

 ```

+- Place the above multi-line string into `iterators/numbers.txt`.
-- Replace the first `todo!` item with [reader.lines()]() and continue "chaining" the iterators until you've calculated the desired result.
+- Replace the first `todo!` item with [reader.lines()](https://doc.rust-lang.org/stable/std/io/trait.BufRead.html#method.lines) and continue "chaining" the iterators until you've calculated the desired result.
-- Run the code with `cargo run --bin iterators1` when inside the `exercise-templates` directory
+- Run the code with `cargo run --bin iterators1` when inside the `exercise-templates` directory if you want a starting template.

 If you need it, we have provided a [complete solution](../../exercise-solutions/iterators/src/bin/iterators1.rs) for this exercise.